 - Find an alternative solution to improve their cash flow

 Subcontractors bear most of this burden because they are furthest from the cash flow.
 On top of the slow payment terms, most general contractors or owners hold a 10% retainage from each pay application, further crippling their cash flow.

 One increasingly used solution is called factoring.
-Factoring provides contractors access to immediate working capital without any additional burden on the GC or owner to pay quicker than they normally would.
-It allows contractors to consistently meet their payroll, pay vendors timely and bid on more jobs they otherwise couldn’t.
+Factoring provides relief to contractors by giving you access to immediate working capital without any additional burden on the general contractor or owner to pay quicker than they normally would.
+Factoring allows contractors to consistently meet their payroll, pay vendors timely and bid on more jobs they otherwise couldn't.
 Here is how factoring works:

 - A contractor sends the factoring company an invoice for work they've completed.

-- The factoring company wires up to 80% of its value into the contractor’s bank account that day, holding 20% in escrow.
+- The factoring company wires up to 80% of its value into the contractor’s bank account that day, then holds the remaining 20% in escrow.